CatalanCabbage/notes/misc/mall-tracking.md

 - An on-prem server is present in the mall to reliably upload video data to our data store.
 - We have warm storage for 30 days of video data and cold storage for the next 30 days.

-_Scope for optimization: We can move some of the basic processing from our processing load to this on-prem server; will reduce the size and load of the system._
+_Scope for optimization: We can move some of the basic processing from our processing load to this on-prem server; will reduce the size of data sent and load of the system._

 ### Processing videos to get raw data
+In this context, raw data is the output from the ML model.
+Maybe we need to do some extra processing to make it usable, split it into floor sections etc later.

+1. **What is the scale of this data, how expensive is the processing?**
+Scale is 28tb/day; processing depends on the application, but from a structural pov looks like it would take a few servers - the equivalent of EC2 instances.[^ec2-for-ml]

-- What does the raw data look like?
+**2. What does the raw data look like?**
-- What is the scale of this data?
-- How expensive might processing be in terms of time?
+A unique identifier, a list of co-ordinates, attributes, timestamps in any format.

-- When is data purged?
+**3. When is data purged?**
+A cron job/scheduler can be set up to move data from warm storage to cold storage everyday.

+### Conclusion:
+We have a few servers that process video data and convert it into raw data, and a cron job that runs to move data to cold storage past the 30 day mark.

 ### Transforming and loading raw data to a data store
-- What does the data in the data store look like?
+**What does the data in the data store look like?**

-- What is the scale of this data?
+**What is the scale of this data?**

-- When is data purged?
+**When is data purged?**

-### Getting queries from the user
-- How is it queried, what format?

 ### Resolving queries with data from the data store
 - What happens when data not present in the data store is requested?